Originate/guide/scala/README.md

     1. Instead of `c exists (_ == 0)`, use `c contains 0`.

-    This is not only a matter of style: each of these recommendations is algorithmically more efficient that the naive approach.
+    This is not only a matter of style: for some collections, the recommendations above can be algorithmically more efficient than the naive approach.

 0. Do not import `scala.collection.mutable._` or even any single mutable collection directly.
-Instead, import the `mutable` package itself and use it explicitly as a namespace prefix to denote mutability:
+Instead, import the `mutable` package itself and use it explicitly as a namespace prefix to denote mutability, which also avoids name conflicts if using both mutable and immutable structures in the same scope:

     ```scala
     import scala.collection.mutable.Set